 - Expanded pipes during freeze weather – if you live in a particularly cold area of the country, make sure your pipework doesn’t freeze during the winter.

-Still, there’s plenty you can do to find the specific location of your leak and then move on to repair underfloor heating.
+Detecting UFH leaks can be a little tricky, as they’re typically out of sight.
+Still, there’s plenty you can do to find the specific location of your leak and then proceed to repair the underfloor heating.

 How to fix an underfloor heating leak